Code Therapy is a short documentary about how technology is changing the way mental health services are delivered.

 It’s also true that fitting in feels good.
 We all want to feel a sense of connection and belonging and these things are hugely important to our personal wellbeing.
 The difficulty is, of course, when fitting in means feeling pressured to change parts of ourselves in ways we are not comfortable with.
 And feeling under pressure to force yourself to be something you’re not can cause a huge amount of psychological distress.

 It’s a no-win situation – we either change (or pretend to change) for the sake of fitting into the group – and feel awful and uncomfortable about not being able to be who we really are – or we stay courageous about our convictions, but experience ostracisation and pay another kind of emotional price for that, too.

 So what’s the answer?
 I’m really not sure, to be honest.
-I know that personally when I was younger I felt huge amounts of pressure to hide my nerdy and academic interests because they didn’t seem to be shared by the people around me.
-I didn’t talk about my love for sci-fi, comic books, or video games with anyone.
-Or show that I loved attending classes and soaking up knowledge anywhere I could.
+When I was younger, I felt huge amounts of pressure to hide my nerdy and academic interests because they didn’t seem to be shared by the people around me.
+I didn’t talk about my love for sci-fi, comic books, and video games with anyone.
+I share the shows I loved or my love for attending classes and soaking up knowledge anywhere I could.
 I simply never seemed to have any friends who had the same interests.

-But through my 20s I became a lot more comfortable in my own skin and more confident that being different in some way was okay.
-Just the other day a colleague pointed out a nice, but expensive, piece of jewellery online.
+But through my 20s, I became a lot more comfortable in my own skin and more confident that being different in some way was okay.
+Just the other day a colleague pointed out a nice, but expensive piece of jewelry online.
 She asked, “Wouldn’t you like to own that?”
 I replied, “Actually, I’d rather have a new Xbox!”
 We laughed about it.
 I didn’t feel like an outcast.
 I felt like I was being genuine and appreciated for that.